Start your sailing adventure in Guadeloupe

 Day 10 is your last day of sailing.
 But don’t be sad there is still time to stop for a last snorkel.
 Take plenty of pictures to remember your week.

-We hope you enjoyed the 10-day sailing route around Guadeloupe and have taken away magical memories to last a lifetime!
+We hope you enjoyed the 10-day Guadeloupe sailing route and have taken away magical memories to last a lifetime!

 Would you like to read about a Guadeloupe sailing route that lasts less than 10 days?
 Take a look at our longer sailing itineraries for 7 days or 4 days then.